adityashekhar0902/creatingMytoken.sol/README.md

 ## Overview

 The goal of this project is to give users a practical understanding of many of the subjects taught in the ETH_Beginner Course on Solidity.
 This software provides real-world examples and implementations to enhance learning and demonstrate how crucial Solidity concepts function.

+## Author
+adityashekhar

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details